Empire Records: Home media

 On June 3, 2003 Warner Bros. released the Remix: Special Fan Edition DVD of Empire Records.
 The unrated version is 107 minutes long and includes four extra scenes and 17 minutes of additional footage.

 For the 2015 Blu-ray release from the film's new owner 20th Century Fox, only the theatrical cut has been included, with the extras ported over from the 2003 "Remix!
 Special Fan Edition" DVD.

+By 2020, Empire Records was available to stream on YouTube Movies and Google Play.

 Legacy

+Although "Rex Manning Day" on April 8, the date Rex appears at Empire Records in the film, isn't mentioned in the film, it shows up on a flyer on screen and as a DVD image extra.
+In 2015, for Rex Manning Day, Brooklyn's Rough Trade Records dressed its storefront to look like the record store in the film, with Ethan Embry, Johnny Whitworth, and GWAR appearing.